glyh/on_pal/language/syntax.md

 # Mutability:
-counter of Ref(Int) = &0 # creates an atom just as in clojure. we just use c-like syntax here counter.swap(_ + 1) # BTW here we're using something similar to scala's anonymous function *counter = *counter + 1
+counter of Ref(Int) = &0 # creates an atom just as in clojure. we just use c-like syntax here counter.swap($ + 1) # BTW here we're using something similar to scala's anonymous function *counter = *counter + 1
 # Or:
 print(f"{*counter}\n") # dereferencing an atom we get the underlying value